A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: Low-Complexity Algorithm Development

 Here, the linear combination coefficients sequence {$\alpha_{k}$} is chosen from a predefined sequence as the design in \cite{9311778}.

-The third part is to perform the gradient descent function on the extrapolated point $\mathbf{z}^{k}$.
-The step size of the gradient descent $\beta^{k}$ is chosen as $\beta^{k}=1/\|\mathbf{G}_l\|_2$ to fulfill the sufficient descent condition of the quadratic function.
+The third part is to perform gradient descent on the extrapolated point $\mathbf{z}^{k}$.
+The gradient descent step size $\beta^{k}$ is chosen as $\beta^{k}=1/\|\mathbf{G}_l\|_2$ to fulfill the sufficient descent condition of the quadratic function.
 Then, the point after gradient descent $\mathbf{t}^{k}$ is given by

+{In the conventional FP algorithm, a fixed tradeoff parameter $\rho$ is adopted.
+Therefore, the high-dimensional matrix products required for the gradient computation, such as $\mathbf{G}^{\rm{T}}\mathbf{G}$ and $\mathbf{G}^{\rm{T}}\mathbf{y}$, remain constant and only need to be calculated once.
+However, a major computational bottleneck in the proposed DFP algorithm lies in the dynamic nature of $\rho_l$.
+Since $\rho_l$ is updated at each outer iteration $l$, directly recomputing the real-valued matrix multiplications $\mathbf{G}_l^{\rm{T}} \mathbf{G}_l$ and $\mathbf{G}_l^{\rm{T}} \mathbf{y}_l$ at every iteration would incur a prohibitive computational burden.
+To address this issue, we exploit the linear nature of the real-valued decomposition defined in (\ref{nngfgh}) and (\ref{nngfghv}).

+Specifically, in the complex domain, the matrix $\mathbf{G}_{\rm{FP}}$ and the vector $\mathbf{y}_{\rm{FP}}$ are formulated as a linear combination weighted by $(1-\rho_l)$ and $\rho_l$.
+Because extracting the real and imaginary parts is a strictly linear operation, this combination structure is perfectly preserved in the real-valued domain.
+Consequently, the real-valued matrix $\mathbf{G}_l$ and vector $\mathbf{y}_l$ at the $l$-th iteration can be equivalently decomposed as